top of page

 Garden Beds

-We built four garden beds and filled them using the hügelkultur method, layering logs, branches, leaves, compost, and topsoil.
+We built six garden beds and filled them using the hügelkultur method, layering logs, branches, leaves, compost, and topsoil.

 This technique helps the beds retain water while the wood slowly decomposes, releasing nutrients for our plants to thrive.